brendanrbrown/brendanrbrown.github.io/index.md

 [These slides describe how the course will change](covid19.html), based on the available guidance from UNC Chapel Hill administrators.
 I will update them as the situation changes and will notify students via Sakai.

+Here is a first attempt at [guidelines on how class will work through Zoom](zoom.html), e.g. asking me questions.

 ### Disclaimer
 Given the continued lack of clear guidance from the university administration, I reserve the right to change course policies and any other aspect of the syllabus as the situation develops.